-Following sell-out tours in the UK and Europe and an extended run at the Young Vic, Living with the Lights On will be returning to Spain to perform in Madrid and at the L’Altre Festival, an international Mental Health Festival in Barcelona.
+Following sell-out tours in the UK and Europe and an extended run at the Young Vic, Living with the Lights On will be returning to UK theatres in Spring 2019.

 The thing is I’ve got myself into a bit of a mess…

 I keep forgetting my lines.
 I’ve left my girlfriend and I’m beginning to stink.